-Game engines are tools that take care of the low level processing thus allowing you to focus on your game right away instead of having to program it all from scratch.
+Game engines are tools that take care of more low level processing, allowing you to focus on your game right away instead of having to program it all from scratch.
 You can make any kind of game using an engine, and some engines don’t even require programming knowledge to use!
 Below are just a few of many game engines that exist.

 Stencyl is a great option to start with if you have no previous programming experience.
-It uses a visual programming language that is versatile enough to make most games.
+It uses a visual programming language that is versatile enough to make a variety of games.

 A great option for both 2D and 3D games: Free Download

 Notable Games: Firewatch, Temple Run, SUPERHOT